Stéphane Guivarc'h: Auxerre 1997–98

 Guivarc'h's Golden Boot-winning season prompted a return to Auxerre only one year after leaving them.
 He retained the Division 1 Golden Boot, rewarded for 21 goals in 32 league appearances.

 Guivarc'h scored nine times as he helped Auxerre win the 1997 UEFA Intertoto Cup to earn a spot in the 1997–98 UEFA Cup where he netted seven times to earn its Golden Boot.
 The first goal came in the First Round's First leg against Deportivo La Coruña of Spain in a 2–1 win.
 The second leg was goalless.
-In the second round against OFI Crete of Greece, he scored twice in the home leg in a 3–1 victory (Antoine Sibierski got the other goal) and once in the second in a 3–2 defeat (5–4 on aggregate).
+In the second round against OFI of Greece, he scored twice in the home leg in a 3–1 victory (Antoine Sibierski got the other goal) and once in the second in a 3–2 defeat (5–4 on aggregate).
 In the third round's second leg against Twente Enschede of the Netherlands, he scored an 82nd-minute penalty in the 2–0 victory at home to send Auxerre through 3–0 on aggregate.

 In the quarter-finals against Lazio of Italy, Auxerre lost the first leg 1–0 away.
 In the second leg Guivarc'h struck twice in a 2–2 draw which meant that Lazio advanced 3–2 on aggregate.